elparduh/Dogos/README.md

-# Dogos
+## :scroll: Dogos / Clean Architecture and MVVM
-Is an app to show a list of characters from the movie: "Isle of Dogs"
+Is an app to show a list of characters from the movie: "Isle of Dogs".This project is built under SOLID principles, clean architecture, modular architecture and MVVM in the presentation layer.
+It uses UIKit and Combine framework for presentation.
+Also It uses Implementing an API client with Swift's async/await functionality.
 ## :art: UI
  iPhone SE | iPhone 15 PRO MAX
 --- | ---